MelroLeandro/Protein-periodicity/_posts/2017-05-02-description.markdown

 time scales for folding.
-Both aspects of the protein folding problem have received much attention over the past 60 years, and attempts to build coarse-grained models of folding, which can yield general insights without sacrificing predictive power, is an ongoing collective work [7].
+Both aspects of the protein folding problem have received much attention over the past 60 years, and attempts to build coarse-grained models of folding, which can yield general insights without sacrificing predictive power, is an ongoing collective work.

 ![Image](../../../../images/image1_semwater.jpg)

-Constructing coarse-grained force fields is a much greater challenge than constructing all-atom force fields; the physical foundations of coarse-grained force fields were discovered only relatively recently [1] [46].
+Constructing coarse-grained force fields is a much greater challenge than constructing all-atom force fields; the physical foundations of coarse-grained force fields were discovered only relatively recently.
 These force fields are divided into two main categories: knowledge-based and physics-based.
-Knowledge-based force fields are derived based on statistics determined from structural databases [4], while physics-based force fields relate all-atom energy surfaces to effective coarse-grained energy surfaces [13].
-Physics-based force fields can, in turn, be divided into neoclassical force fields, in which the functional form is copied from that of all-atom force fields (e.g., the very widely applied MARTINI force field [38]), and those that are based on the understanding of a coarse-grained force field as a potential of mean force in which the degrees of freedom that are not omitted from the model have been integrated out [1][46].
+Knowledge-based force fields are derived based on statistics determined from structural databases, while physics-based force fields relate all-atom energy surfaces to effective coarse-grained energy surfaces.
+Physics-based force fields can, in turn, be divided into neoclassical force fields, in which the functional form is copied from that of all-atom force fields (e.g., the very widely applied MARTINI force field), and those that are based on the understanding of a coarse-grained force field as a potential of mean force in which the degrees of freedom that are not omitted from the model have been integrated out.

 # The Library